Oxygen Concentrator Store Help Center

 Do you have a repair center near me?

-Our primary repair center is located in Colorado and we partner with additional repair centers in Texas, California and Ohio.
-Oxygen concentrators are specialized equipment and often need to go back to the manufacturer for repair.
-In order to minimize...
+Our primary repair center is located in Colorado, and we partner with additional repair centers in California, Texas, and Georgia.
+Oxygen concentrators are specialized equipment and often need to go back to an authorized technician for repair.
+In order...

 Are the columns something I can repair or do I need to send it in?